- Travel and Places»

 Always on the lookout for special attractions along the way, we discovered the Dickeyville Grotto and stopped to take a look.

-At the very least...it is surely an interesting collection of things artistically presented.
-At the most, it is inspirational for some.
+At the very least it is surely an interesting collection of things artistically presented.
+It is very inspirational for some.

 Originally a European who came to America to practice his priesthood, Father Wernerus was extremely patriotic.